alexanderkohzm/profileprint-takehome/README.md

 **By continuing, you agree to our Terms and Conditions**

-- Clicking on "Terms and Conditions" will generate a new tab with terms and conditions
+- [x] Clicking on "Terms and Conditions" will generate a new tab with terms and conditions

+**Switching languages switches language of form**

+- [] Switching languages